Tyrannosaurus Rex has appeared in many television series over the years ranging from classic science fiction series to award winning documentaries.

 It would be an awesome appearance by T-Rex if it wasn’t for the fact that the effects used to bring it to life are so fucking shit.

-Seriously these are without doubt the worst Dinosaur effects I have ever seen.
+These are without doubt the worst Dinosaur effects I have ever seen.
 They are so bad the Dinosaurs can’t do anything.
 They literally just wobble from side to side.
 They cant even die properly they just collapse into themselves.

 40 years on and the makers of the story are still ashamed of it.

 Tyrannosaurus next appeared in the 1984 story The Mark of the Rani.
 Here the nefarious timelady villain the Rani has captured several Tyrannosaurus embryo’s and keeps them in storage.
 Unfortunately at the end of the story when the Doctor sends the Rani and the Master hurling through the time vortex in the Rani’s TARDIS one of the jars containing the Rex is broken and time spillage causes it to grow to full size where it promptly devours the two villains, though despite this they would both appear again with no explanation.
-Considering the Master would be horribly overused after this I sometimes wish the T-Rex had finished him for good.

-A better T. Rex than the one in the Pertwee story.
-But that’s not saying much.
+A better T. Rex than the one in the Pertwee story, but that’s not saying much.

 Tyrannosaurus would also go on to appear in the revival on two occasions as well.
 In the story Dinosaurs on a Spaceship a sleeping child T-Rex makes a small cameo whilst in the recent series 8 premier Deep Breath a Tyrannosaurus is accidentally brought forward through time by the Doctor.
 The T-Rex is portrayed more sympathetically.
 It doesn’t attack anyone or even cause any damage during its time in modern day and in a strangely poignant scene the 12th Doctor translates its roars to reveal that it is scared in this strange new environment and feels alone.